shanzas/fewd-dc-24-shanzas/Week_06_Review_Refactor/10.5_Reviews/troubleshooting/README.md

 --The images are all broken
 --All the styles seem to be missing
 --When the user clicks on the + icon in each entry, the entry should expand.
+It doesn't do anything --When a horse type is selected, it should filter the display so that only that type of horse is shown (draft, light, pony, etc)
-It doesn't do anything --The title "Directory of Horse Breeds" should be all upper case --The images all have the same alt text.
+--The title "Directory of Horse Breeds" should be all upper case --The images all have the same alt text.
 They should have the correct text